gillesB/azulejo/README.md

 ## Usage

 Azulejo doesn't have a GUI nor a CLI, simply use the keyboard shortcuts, whenever you need.
-The following is the default keymap (where KP stands for keypad):
+Azulejo comes with two default keymaps.
+One uses the numpad (keypad), the other not.
+In the following, "KP" stands for keypad:

+	Super+C		Switch the keymap

 ### Tile